-OnlyOffice (styled as ONLYOFFICE) is a free and open-source complete Office productivity suite that contains text editor, spreadsheet program, presentation tool for you and your office work.
-It supports advanced features such as real-time collaboration with proper tracking changes for your shared documents, fillable forms and many such features.
+OnlyOffice is a free and open-source complete Office productivity suite with a text editor, spreadsheet program, and presentation tool for you and your office work.
+It supports advanced features such as real-time collaboration with proper tracking changes for your shared documents, fillable forms, and many other features.

-The ONLYOFFICE Workspace comes with an Email client, CRM product, Project Management tool and an integrated calendar.
-Although everything works well, you face some issues with spell checking, print preview, page size and some bugs.
-But you should not worry as the team is receptive, and you can report issues in GitHub and get help.
+Furthermore, the ONLYOFFICE Workspace comes with an Email client, CRM product, Project Management tool and an integrated calendar.
+Although everything works well, you face issues with spell checking, print preview, page size and some bugs.
+But you should not worry as the team is receptive, and you can report issues on GitHub and get help.

-The SoftMaker FreeOffice provides a specific user interface and features in touch-based devices.
+Besides these, the SoftMaker FreeOffice provides a specific user interface and features for touch-based devices.
 The Microsoft Office document format compatibility is well established to get the most done.

 However, you may have little trouble working with Open Document Format files, whose support is limited.

 Remember Kingston Office?
 Well, it’s now renamed and repackaged as WPS Office, the acronym for Word, Presentation and Spreadsheets.
 Today, the WPS Office is one of the oldest office suites, with more than three decades of development and release.
 It is a fully-featured office suite available for all platforms and mobile devices.

 Some of the noteworthy features of WPS Office are its real-time collaboration in its core programs which helps you work in a team on a shared document.
 The office suite comes with 100,000+ templates which allows you to create professional-grade documents and presentations.